gersteinlab/ASTRO/README.md

 docker pull yc774/astro:v1.0
 ```

-### Alternative: Apptainer/Singularity
+## Alternative: Apptainer/Singularity
 You can also run ASTRO using Apptainer (formerly Singularity).
-Download the pre-built `.sif` container directly from [here](https://doi.org/10.5281/zenodo.17329668).
+Download the pre-built `.sif` container directly from Zenodo (`https://doi.org/10.5281/zenodo.17329668`) or Gerstein lab website (`http://archive2.gersteinlab.org/proj/ASTRO/`).

 # 3.Parameter Description
 The ASTRO script accepts parameters via the command line or a JSON file.
 The main parameters are listed below.
 Certain parameters are only required for specific steps.
 If these steps are executed (--steps control) but their parameters are missing, the program will perform a runtime check and exit with an error.